ut1776/image-transform-pipeline/README.md

   A production version would stream or write them out as they finish.
 - **Single machine:** work is not distributed across nodes.

+  ## Future work

+Ideas for a second version, none of which are implemented yet:

+- **Hashing for deduplication.** Hash each image's bytes so duplicates can reuse a previous result, and images known to fail can be rejected without running the transform chain again.
+- **Weighted semaphore for the byte budget.** Replace the manual in-flight byte counter with a semaphore-style admission gate.
+It would need to acquire all of a job's permits atomically (to avoid two jobs each holding part of what the other needs), and cap an oversized job's request so it runs alone instead of waiting forever.
+- **Fair ordering in front of the gate.** Keep a FIFO queue ahead of the semaphore.
+The semaphore limits how many jobs run, not which one runs next, so fairness has to come from the queue.
+Python's `threading.Semaphore` gives no wake-up order guarantee, so a fair version needs its own waiter queue.
+- **Retry lane for failures.** Send failed images to a separate FIFO retry queue (a dead-letter queue) and reprocess them after the main batch, so failures don't hold up good images.
+- **Size-aware admission with aging.** Let smaller jobs go first to cut average latency, while gradually raising the priority of waiting jobs so large ones are never starved.
+A plain stack (LIFO) is avoided because it can starve the oldest jobs.
+- **Streaming results.** Write or yield results as they finish instead of holding them all in memory until the end.

 ## Testing

 The implementation passed the full hidden test suite (18/18) on the platform